-Bollywood has always been way behind those Hollywood and European filmmakers in making a genuine engaging crime thriller.
-There are very few filmmakers in Indian film industry who actually want to take risk in creating a great movie without focusing on the usual song and dance routine.
-While most of the films in India lack genuine storytelling, the newly released Sriram Raghavan directed Badlapur at least leaves some impression that there are filmmakers and there is scope for thrillers, suspense or revenge drama.
+Bollywood has always been way behind those Hollywood and European filmmakers in making a genuinely engaging crime thriller.
+There are very few filmmakers in the Indian film industry who actually want to take risks in creating a great movie without focusing on the usual song and dance routine.
+While most of the films in India lack genuine storytelling, the newly released Sriram Raghavan-directed Badlapur at least leaves some impression that there are filmmakers and there is scope for thrillers, suspense, or revenge drama.

-Badlapur focuses primarily on two characters: first is Raghu (Varun Dhawan) who after losing his wife and son in the aftermath of a bank robbery is trying to take revenge that seems will ultimately give him solace; and the second is Liak who is one of the robbers responsible for that ill-fated day which changed Raghu’s life forever.
-While Liak is serving a 15 year long sentence, his partner in crime living a fulsome life away from any suspicion, as Liak has not revealed the name with plan to get his share of money when he goes out of jail.
+Badlapur focuses primarily on two characters: first is Raghu (Varun Dhawan) who after losing his wife and son in the aftermath of a bank robbery is trying to take revenge that seems will ultimately give him solace, and the second is Liak who is one of the robbers responsible for that ill-fated day which changed Raghu’s life forever.
+While Liak is serving a 15-year-long sentence, his partner in crime living a fulsome life away from any suspicion, as Liak has not revealed his name with the plan to get his share of the money when he goes out of jail.

 Genre: Crime, thriller, drama

 Starring: Varun Dhawan, Nawazudin Siddiqui, Huma Qureishi, Vinay Pathak, Kumud Mishra, Radhika Apte, Yami Gautam, Divya Dutta, Pratima Kannan